By Guest Blogger Julie Fritz

 When it is 19 degrees outside, we all tend to get a little stir crazy.
 Add an energetic 3-year-old to the mix and, like me, you might feel like your gonna lose it.
 It can be so hard to keep our little people entertained when we can’t just go outside and play.
 So here are a few ideas for ways to entertain your preschoolers and toddlers during the winter months.
 When you are just out of ideas, I hope this can help you stay warm and keep your cool.

 Cardboard Box Creations If you like Amazon as much as I do, then you always have an extra cardboard box laying around.
-Get one, or a few, out and let your kids get crafty!
+Get one, or a few, out and let your toddlers get crafty!
 Imaginations will run wild and they will have blast.
 My son even used his tools on one to do “some serious construction.”

 Playdough Most little people love playdough.
 It makes me a little crazy with the mess factor, but I try to let that go because it’s a great sensory play tool and sparks the imagination.
 You can use store bought or make your own.
 Pinterest has a ton of very simple recipes.